Alan Lee (footballer): Coaching career

 In July 2013, Lee began coaching at Ipswich Town's academy.
 In May 2018, he also began working as the head of Culford School's new football programme.
 By the end of the year he had left his role at Ipswich Town to coach at Bury Town.

 Style of play

 The Rotherham United website stated that Lee was a "strong and very quick striker... with no mean skill."
-He said that he preferred playing as a lone striker, though was comfortable with any kind of partner.
+He said that he preferred playing as a lone striker, though was comfortable with any type of partner.